Paint Finishes 101

 Eggshell 10-25% gloss

-The finish of this is similar to that of an eggshell, not flat, not shiny – kind of in between.
-Eggshell is a great overall finish for most spaces in a home and is the most popular for its wipe/washability and sheen level.
+The finish of this is similar to that of an eggshell, not flat, not shiny – kind of in-between.
+Eggshell is a great overall finish for most rooms and is most popular for its wipe/washability and sheen level.
 The only eggshell finish that is different is Behr which is more like a satin finish.

 Satin or Pearl 25%-35% gloss

-Satin finish (and glossier finishes) can slightly enhance a colour, compared to flat and eggshell finishes
+Satin finish (and glossier finishes) can slightly and brighten enhance a colour, compared to flat and eggshell finishes.

 Semi-gloss 70-85% gloss

 This one has some kick to it with a sheen level that will reflect light back into the room.
-Probably the most popular finish for trims and doors.
+The second most popular finish for trims and doors, but rarely for walls or cabinets.

 High gloss 85% + gloss